facebookresearch/DetectAndTrack/README.md

 ```
 This should reproduce the performance reported above, 55.2% MOTA and 60.6% mAP.
 Similarly, you can run testing for any model provided, using the corresponding config file.

+### Testing without evaluation

-In addition, we can also compute detections and tracks for a single video by running the script `test_on_single_video.py`.
+In addition, we can also compute detections and tracks for a single standalone video by running the script `test_on_single_video.py`.

 ```bash
 $ python tools/test_on_single_video.py \